SSDI Appeal in Texas: Hearing Offices, Wait Times, and Tips

 Frequently Asked Questions

-Texas is one of the largest states for SSDI filings.
-The Dallas and Houston offices handle high volumes and have longer backlogs than smaller offices.
+The Dallas and Houston SSDI hearing offices handle high volumes and have longer backlogs than smaller offices.
 West Texas claimants are often served by the Oklahoma City hearing office.
+Video hearings are commonly offered and may result in shorter wait times.

-Texas has a wide range of ALJ approval rates.
-Some judges in Dallas approve over 60% of cases while others approve under 40%.
+Texas has a wide range of ALJ approval rates, with some judges in Dallas approving over 60% of cases while others approve under 40%.
 Ask your attorney about your assigned judge's history.

 How to Prepare for Your Hearing?